aws-samples/sagemaker-run-notebook/QuickStart.md

 the container to include a script to set up the environment and run Papermill on the input notebook.

-The `container.tar.gz` file distributed with the release contains everything you need to build and customize the container.
-You can edit the `requirements.txt` file to specify Python libraries that your notebooks will need as described [here][requirements].
+The `container.tar.gz` file in the [latest release][release] contains everything you need to build and customize the container.
+You can edit the `requirements.txt` file to specify Python libraries that your notebooks will need as described [in the pip documentation][requirements].

 ```sh
 $ tar xvf container.tar.gz